VitaliiOkhota/simple-rest-api-express-nodejs/README.md

-Приклад простого REST API з підключенням до Postgresql
+Simple Rest API based on NodeJS/Express.
+Postgresql is used as a database.